giannisvassiliou/PING-EDBT-2025/README.md

 * **translated_queries_folder:** the folder with the result SQL queries translated from the input sparql queries

-### Firstly, run the summary.jar to create the summary (hierarchical levels) and the corresponding indexes
+### Firstly, run the summary.jar to create the hierarchical levels and the corresponding indexes
 ```
 ./run_psummary.sh  dataset_path summary_output_folder
 ```